jasper-zanjani/notes/docs/Linux/Files.md

 #### du
 :
-    du does not double-cound hard-linked files, so it can be used to analyze deduplication in app distribution solutions like [Flatpak](../Package#flatpak).
+    du does not double-count hard-linked files, so it can be used to analyze deduplication in app distribution solutions like [Flatpak](../Package#flatpak).

     Here the second command will display a smaller value for the 21.08 version of the freedesktop Platform runtime, indicating that hard-linked files have not been double-counted.
     ```sh